 Cons

 The tapered handles are a comfortable hybrid of Eastern and Western styles that make them easy to grip.
-The blades hold an edge well and are fairly rust resistant.
+I am not usually a big fan of full bolster knives, but the angle on the edge of the bolster helps with comfort when using a pinch grip.

 Cold Steel Kitchen Classics 12 Piece Block Set